programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Evaluate the resulting topics.

-Our main goal was to demonstrate some of the mechanics, but some of the resulting topics do seem reasonable.
-For instance, night, moon, and dark cluster together in topic 0; dawn, sunlight, summer, gleam cluster together in topic 1.
+We can also evaluate the results of this fit directly in the notebook.
+As noted, our sample corpus size was very small (meaning that we do not expect great performance), but some of the topics do seem reasonable.
+For instance, night, moon, and dark cluster together in topic 0; and dawn, sunlight, summer, gleam cluster together in topic 1.

 ```python
 from pprint import pprint